 Dr. Clarke's interests include software and hardware verification and automatic theorem proving.
 In 1981 he and a graduate student, Allen Emerson, first proposed the use of Model Checking as a verification technique for finite state concurrent systems.
 His research group pioneered the use of Model Checking for hardware and software verification.
 In particular, his research group developed Symbolic Model Checking using BDDs, Bounded Model Checking using fast CNF satisfiability solvers, and pioneered the use of CounterExample-Guided-Abstraction-Refinement (CEGAR).
 In addition, Clarke and his students developed the first parallel general resolution theorem prover (Parthenon), and the first theorem prover to be based on a symbolic computation system (Analytica).

-In 2004 Dr. Clarke received the IEEE Harry H. Goode Memorial Award.
+In 2004 Dr. Clarke received the IEEE Harry H. Goode Memorial Award for significant and pioneering contribution to formal verification of hardware and software systems.
 He was elected to the National Academy of Engineering in 2005 for contributions to the formal verification of hardware and software correctness.
 He was a co-recipient of the 2007 ACM Turing Award for his role in developing Model Checking into a highly effective verification technology, widely adopted in the hardware and software industries.
-He received the 2008 CADE Herbrand Award for Distinguished Contributions to Automated Reasoning and a 2010 LICS Test-of-Time Award.
-In 2011 he was elected to the American Academy of Arts and Sciences.
-He received an Honorary Doctorate from the Vienna University of Technology in 2012.
-In 2013 he was awarded an Einstein Professorship by the Chinese Academy of Sciences.
-Dr. Clarke is a Fellow of the ACM and the IEEE, and a member of Sigma Xi and Phi Beta Kappa.
+He received the 2008 CADE Herbrand Award for Distinguished Contributions to Automated Reasoning and a 2010 LICS Test-of-Time Award for the paper "Symbolic Modelc Checking: 1020 States and Beyond".